revx0012/troll-termux/scripts/ricky/README.md

 # what IS THAT????

-eh well once you execute it hosts a web and embeds a disguised rickroll (again, once it hosts it will automatically redirect you to the link)
+eh well once you execute it hosts a web that embeds a video (rickroll disguised)

 # Requirements